Man accused of murder in mosque attacks due in court Friday

-WELLINGTON, New Zealand (AP) — The man accused in the Christchurch mosque attacks is due to make his second court appearance via video link on Friday although media photographs and reporting on the proceedings will be limited by New Zealand law.
+WELLINGTON, New Zealand (AP) — The man authorities believe carried out the Christchurch mosque attacks is due to make his second court appearance via video link on Friday, although media photographs won’t be allowed and reporting on the proceedings will be severely restricted by New Zealand law.

 Fifty people died in the March 15 attacks on two mosques.

 Brenton Harrison Tarrant, 28, has been charged with one count of murder, and police plan to file more charges.
 Tarrant won’t be required to enter a plea on Friday.

-The judge says the brief hearing will mainly be about Tarrant’s legal representation.
-He has said he wants to represent himself.
+Judge Cameron Mander said in a note that the brief hearing will mainly be about Tarrant’s legal representation.

+Tarrant earlier dismissed lawyer Richard Peters, who was assigned to represent him at his first court appearance.
+Peters said Tarrant told him he wants to represent himself.
+Many worry that Tarrant will try to use the trial as a soapbox to push his white supremacist views.

 New Zealand tightly restricts what can be reported about upcoming court cases to avoid tainting the views of potential jurors.